 One of the quickest ways to understand a destination is to taste its local cuisine.
-In American cities both large and small, food festivals offer the opportunity to sample a region’s must-have dishes while meeting the people who produce it.
+In U.S. cities both large and small, food festivals offer the opportunity to sample a region’s must-have dishes while meeting the people who produce it.

-1. Maine Lobster Festival, July 31 - August 4, 2019
+1. Maine Lobster Festival, August 3-7, 2022

 Photo courtesy of Maine Lobster Festival

-3. Galveston Island Shrimp Festival, September 27-28, 2019
+3. Galveston Island Shrimp Festival, September 23-24, 2022

 Photo courtesy of Galveston Island Convention & Visitors Bureau

-4. Jekyll Island Shrimp & Grits Festival, September 20-22, 2019
+4. Jekyll Island Shrimp & Grits Festival, November 4-6, 2022

 Photo courtesy of Jekyll Island Convention & Visitors Bureau

-If you prefer shrimp and grits, then visit the Jekyll Island Shrimp & Grits Festival, September 20-22, 2019, in Jekyll Island, Georgia. .(Note: All future festivals will be held in November instead of September.)
-The Southern Living event includes family-friendly entertainment, live music, wildlife demonstrations and shrimp, shrimp, shrimp.
+If you prefer your shrimp with grits, then visit the Jekyll Island Shrimp & Grits Festival, November 4-6, 2022, on Jekyll Island, Georgia.
+This year’s event is the 75th anniversary of the festival, which includes family-friendly entertainment, live music, wildlife demonstrations and shrimp, shrimp, shrimp.
 Attend cooking competitions presented by chefs who are chosen through regional cooking competitions.
 Or stroll the paths of Jekyll Island’s Historic District to check out more than 100 arts and crafts vendors.

-5. The Santa Barbara Harbor & Seafood Festival, October 12, 2019
+5. The Santa Barbara Harbor & Seafood Festival, October 15, 2022

 Photo courtesy of the City of Santa Barbara